-Recovery coaching is a core component of Westport House – encouraging and supporting the development of the day-to-day skills necessary to live successfully in recovery.
+Case management is a core component of Westport House Extended Care and Structured Sober Living – encouraging and supporting the development of the day-to-day skills necessary to live successfully in recovery.

-Recovery coaching goes beyond therapy and 12-step sponsorship.
-A good recovery coach is a leader, a mentor, a partner, a counselor, a spiritual guide and a cheerleader.
-Recovery coaches, aka “case managers,” at Westport House are passionate members of the 12-step recovery community, they exemplify what it means to “live in recovery”; acting as role models that clients can look up to and guide them through the challenges of early recovery.
+Recovery coaching and case management goes beyond therapy and 12-step sponsorship.
+A good case manager is a leader, a mentor, a partner, a counselor, a spiritual guide and a cheerleader.
+Case managers at Westport House are passionate members of the 12-step recovery community, they exemplify what it means to “live in recovery”; acting as role models that clients can look up to and guide them through the challenges of early recovery.

-Recovery coaching at Westport House is client-focused.
+Case management at Westport House is client-focused.
 We understand that everyone’s recovery is unique and what works for one person may not work for another.
-Coaches concentrate on meeting the client where he is at now, where he wants to be, and holding him accountable to get there.
-Ultimately, the coaches primary goal is the goal of Westport House – to help young men in early recovery develop the day-to-day skills necessary to live successfully in recovery.
+Case managers concentrate on meeting the client where he is at now, where he wants to be, and holding him accountable to get there.
+Ultimately, the case managers primary goal is the goal of Westport House – to help young men in early recovery develop the day-to-day skills necessary to live successfully in recovery.